RHeimbeck/WeatherForecast/README.md

 4. Add graphs and charts of weather data.
 5. Add critical weather alert notifications.
 6. Provide the weather and geolocation data through a web service to keep the 'key' data private.
 Perhaps the whole application might be better suited as a asp.net, php, or node "server application" rather than a simple JavaScript "web application".
+7. Add Grunt build tasks to Lint, Concatenate, and Uglify (minify) the code.
+Also switch over to using ".min" version of libraries.